 Yes, I’m keeping it simple and yummy!

-While you can find everything at your local grocery store, you can find great deals on espresso and gluten-free chocolate online!
+While you can find everything you need for this gluten free truffles recipe at your local grocery store, you can find great deals on espresso and gluten-free chocolate online!
 My favorite places for gluten-free deals are Amazon and Thrive Market.

 - semi-sweet chocolate chips.
 Both Hershey’s and Enjoy Life are great options for this recipe!